Tom Farmer

 Sir Thomas Farmer (10 July 1940 – 9 May 2025) was a Scottish businessman who founded the Kwik Fit chain of garages and owned the Scottish football club Hibernian.
 Sir Tom was Chancellor of Queen Margaret University, Edinburgh from 2007 until 2015.

 Early life

 Farmer was born on 10 July 1940 in Leith, Edinburgh.
-One of seven siblings in a devoutly Catholic family, in 1964, Farmer founded his own tyre retailing business which he sold in 1969 for £450,000.
+One of seven siblings in a devoutly Catholic family, he attended St Mary’s Primary School and the Holy Cross Academy, now St Augustine's High school, Edinburgh.

+In 1964, Farmer founded his own tyre retailing business which he sold in 1969 for £450,000.
 Farmer retired to the United States, but became unsatisfied and decided to find a new venture, founding Kwik Fit in 1971.

 Career

 According to the Sunday Times Rich List in 2020, Farmer was worth an estimated £126 million.

 Kwik Fit

 Farmer founded the Kwik Fit chain of garages in 1971.
 The firm grew quickly, mainly through acquisition, including opening in the Netherlands in 1975.
 Farmer was named Scottish Businessman of the Year in 1989.
 After building the chain to become the world's largest independent tyre and automotive repair specialists with over 2,000 centres operating in 18 different countries, Farmer sold the firm to Ford in 1999 for more than £1 billion.
 He was the first Scot to be awarded the Andrew Carnegie Medal for philanthropy.